Methionine synthase

-Methionine synthase also known as MS, MeSe, MTR is responsible for the regeneration of methionine from homocysteine.
+Methionine synthase (MS, MeSe, MTR) is primarily responsible for the regeneration of methionine from homocysteine in most individuals.
 In humans it is encoded by the MTR gene (5-methyltetrahydrofolate-homocysteine methyltransferase).
 Methionine synthase forms part of the S-adenosylmethionine (SAMe) biosynthesis and regeneration cycle, and is the enzyme responsible for linking the cycle to one-carbon metabolism via the folate cycle.
 There are two primary forms of this enzyme, the Vitamin B12 (cobalamin)-dependent (MetH) and independent (MetE) forms, although minimal core methionine synthases that do not fit cleanly into either category have also been described in some anaerobic bacteria.
 The two dominant forms of the enzymes appear to be evolutionary independent and rely on considerably different chemical mechanisms.
 Mammals and other higher eukaryotes express only the cobalamin-dependent form.
 In contrast, the distribution of the two forms in Archaeplastida (plants and algae) is more complex.
 Plants exclusively possess the cobalamin-independent form, while algae have either one of the two, depending on species.
 Many different microorganisms express both the cobalamin-dependent and cobalamin-independent forms.

+Reaction

+Methionine synthase catalyzes the final step in the regeneration of methionine (Met) from homocysteine (Hcy).
+Both the cobalamin-dependent and cobalamin-independent forms of the enzyme carry out the same overall chemical reaction, the transfer of a methyl group from 5-methyltetrahydrofolate (N5-MeTHF) to homocysteine, yielding tetrahydrofolate (THF) and methionine.
+Methionine synthase is the only mammalian enzyme that metabolizes N5-MeTHF to regenerate the active cofactor THF.